CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (1) Buildings purchased or otherwise acquired;

-(2) All expenditures related to construction of buildings, or improvements made to extend the life of the structure; or
+(2) All expenditures related to construction of buildings, or improvements made to extend the life of the structure; and

 (3) The capitalized costs of leased property if the conditions of the lease meet the criteria specified in FASB statements and interpretations, net of any depreciation;